gjadi-mej/Test-rst-rendering/tests/ui/ui3/README.rst

 Graphical User Interface Test Suite
 ***********************************

+This folder is a part of a project which gathers the Platform Qualification Tools.
+This documentation describes the C and Java Test Suites: requirements, configuration, expected results, etc.
+Consult this `Readme <platform/README.rst>`_ to launch the Platform Test Suite.

 Overview
 ========

-This folder is a part of a project which gathers the Platform Qualification Tools.
 It contains sources and projects to check drivers and implementation of LLAPI ``LLUI_DISPLAY_IMPL``.

 .. note::